Electricity Capacity Cost: What is it and How do I Manage it?4 min read

 In New York and New England (NYISO & ISO-NE) markets, an end-user’s ICAP is determined by their usage during the “peak hour from the previous year.”
 The peak hour is the hour during which the usage was the highest across the ISO, as published by the ISO.
 Once a customer’s ICAP is established, it is set for the planning year.
 The planning year is May 1-April 30 in NYISO and June 1-May 31 in ISO-NE.

-Across the 13 states (Mid Atlantic, Ohio & Northern Illinois) and Washington DC that comprise the PJM territory, an end user’s PLC is determined by their usage during the “five coincident peak hours” (totaled and averaged) from the previous year.
-The five coincident peak hours are the hours during which the usage was the highest across the RTO, as published by the RTO.
+Across the 13 states (Mid Atlantic, Ohio & Northern Illinois) and Washington, D.C. that comprise the PJM territory, an end user’s PLC is determined by their usage during the “five coincident peak hours” (totaled and averaged) from the previous year.
+The five coincident peak hours are the weekday hours during which the usage was the highest across the RTO, as published by the RTO.
 Once a customer’s PLC is established, it is set for the planning year, which is June 1-May 31.

 Managing PLCs to Lower Your Electricity Cost

 Since annual capacity and transmission rates are based on consumption during these peak hours, many businesses are actively curtailing their demand during this timeframe and seeing significant cost reductions.
-By participating in voluntary programs like Constellation’s Peak Response, end-users are notified on a day-ahead and day-of basis of expected peak setting hours.
+By participating in solutions like Constellation’s Peak Load Management, end users are notified on a day-ahead and day-of basis of expected peak setting hours.
 Consumers who choose to reduce their consumption can reduce capacity and transmission costs during the following year.